 NextGen climate projections

-The latest information about climate change for 14 Pacific countries and Timor-Leste is available in a set of technical reports produced by Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Secretariat of the Pacific Regional Environment Programme (SPREP).
+The latest information about climate change for 14 Pacific Island Countries and Timor-Leste is available in a set of technical reports and summary slide decks produced by Australia’s Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Secretariat of the Pacific Regional Environment Programme (SPREP).

-Launched in October 2021 as part of NextGeneration Climate Projections for the Western Tropical Pacific, these reports describe observed and projected climate changes for:
+Launched in October 2021 as part of the NextGeneration Climate Projections for the Western Tropical Pacific project funded by the Australian Government, these reports and summary slides describe observed and projected climate changes for:

 - Cook Islands